-The APM (formerly APMP) 5-day Project Management course takes delegates from entry to management level qualification.
+The APM PMQ - Project Management Qualification (formerly APMP) 5-day Project Management course takes delegates from entry to management level qualification.

-By being accredited under the APM training route you are setting yourself a clear pathway to obtaining chartered status as APM PMQ qualification is a prerequisite for this.
-The APM (PFQ and PMQ) 5-day course covers both APM entry and management level accreditation, as follows:
+By being accredited under the APM training route you are setting yourself a clear pathway to obtaining a potential chartered status, as APM PMQ qualification is a prerequisite for this.
+The APM (PMQ) 5-day course covers both APM entry and management level accreditation.

-APM project Management Qualification (PMQ) - Formerly APMP project management APM PMQ – 3-day classroom course
+APM project Management Qualification (PMQ) - Formerly APMP project management APM PMQ – 5-day classroom course

-The APM Project Management Qualification (APM PMQ – formerly APMP course) is a 3-Day classroom course.
+The APM Project Management Qualification (APM PMQ – formerly APMP course) is a 5-Day classroom course.
 It is equivalent to IPMA level D and SCQF level 7 in project management accreditation.
 This is the ideal next step for candidates that already hold the APM PFQ qualification as this expands on the entry level APM qualification by providing a practical application to the concepts learned in PFQ.
+However APM PFQ is not a pre-requisite for APM PMQ Qualification.

 The APM PMQ exam